 Was there really a vampire at Croglin Grange?

 This account may have had more to do with Victorian imagination and mischief than reality.
 Although it may have been based on some strange event set many years before the time of the story.

 Augustus Hare, who had the story printed, said he heard it from a Captain Fisher who leased the property after the Cranswells.
 He dated the events to around 1875.
 This immediately aroused suspicion that he had actually adapted certain sequences in a 'penny dreadful novel' possibly by James Malcolm Rymer, 'Varney the Vampire' published in 1847.
 Penny dreadfuls were deliberately sensational.
 The books sold for a penny; often authors did not want to admit they wrote them.

 In 1924, Charles G. Harper decided to challenge Hare's account of the vampire.
 He went to Cumberland and could not find Croglin Grange, although he found both a Croglin High Hall and a Croglin Low Hall.
 There was no church nearby.
 The closest was a mile away.
 There was no vault as described by the brothers and the villagers.

-However some years later F. Clive-Ross found a witness, -Mrs Parkin who lived at Slack Cottage in Ainstable who said she had known one of the Fishers.
-However this gentleman was born in the 1860's had heard the story from his grandparents.
-Mrs Parkin also said that according to the deeds of Croglin Low Hall, it was commonly called Croglin Grange until 1720".
+However some years later F. Clive-Ross found a witness, Mrs Parkin who lived at Slack Cottage in Ainstable, who said she had known one of the Fishers.
+However this gentleman was born in the 1860's and had heard the story from his grandparents.
+Mrs Parkin also said that according to the deeds of Croglin Low Hall, it was commonly called Croglin Grange until 1720.